“Sub cash register” by Franck BLAIS is licensed under CC BY-SA 2.0.

 The Step-Down Model: How Costs Reduce Over Time

-The most sophisticated fractional CTO engagements are designed to cost less over time, not more.
+The most sophisticated engagements are designed to cost less over time, not more.
 This is the step-down model, and it is central to how we think about engagement design.

 A typical step-down pattern: